 Dean Trippe, Editor is the creator of the superhero parody webcomic, Butterfly, the co-founder and editor of Project: Rooftop, and as the co-host of The Last Cast podcast.
 His most recent work, a short, autobiographical comic dealing with childhood trauma and the power of fictional heroes, is called Something Terrible.
 Dean is a former comic shop manager, a lifelong superheroes fan, and has an actual degree in comic books.
 Link

-Chris Arrant is a writer and designer who co-founded Project: Rooftop with Trippe in 2006 and serves as an editor on the site.
+Chris Arrant is a writer and designer who co-founded Project: Rooftop with Trippe in 2006 and served as an editor on the site.
 He has written extensively about comics for Marvel Entertainment, MTV, Newsarama.com, ComicBookResources.com and iFanboy.com.
 He also serves as News Editor for CartoonBrew.com.
 He has also entered the comics writing fray with stories in the anthologies Tori Amos’ Comic Book Tattoo, 24Seven Vol. 2, Negative Burn and No Formula: Stories From The Chemistry Set.
 Link

 Vito Delsante is a comic book writer/graphic novelist/letterer/editor.
 He’s written for DC Comics, Marvel Comics, Image Comics, AdHouse Books, and Simon & Schuster, among others and his stories have been reprinted in other countries.
 He’s written well known characters such as Batman, Superman, Scooby-Doo, Wolverine, and even Albert Einstein.
 His work can be seen on the creator owned titles, Prisoner of None, World War Mob (New Paradigm Studios) and the forthcoming Stray.
 He lives in New York City with his wife Michelle, his daughter, Sadie, and his dog, Kirby.
 Link